-Useful lives of property, plant and equipment and intangible assets and equipment and intangible assets over the estimated useful lives of the assets, taking into account the residual values of the assets at the end of their useful life, which is determined when the assets are brought into use..
+Useful lives of property, plant and equipment and intangible assets

+As described in Accounting Policy 1.8 and 1.9 the municipality depreciates its property, plant and equipment and intangible assets over the estimated useful lives of the assets, taking into account the residual values of the assets at the end of their useful life, which is determined when the assets are brought into use..
 The review of useful life and residual values of assets are only reviewed if one of the indicators of potential review is triggered.